-Surfaces exposed to salt water must be coated with antifouling paint.
-Use water-based anti-fouling paint only.
-Never use ketone-based paint, since ketones can attack many plastics possibly damaging the multisensor.
+Surfaces exposed to salt water must be coated with anti-fouling paint.
+Use only water-based anti-fouling paint made for transducers.
+Never use ketone-based paint, since ketones can attack many plastics possibly damaging the sensor.

-It is easier to apply anti-fouling paint before installation, but allow sufficient drying time.
+It is easier to brush on anti-fouling paint before installation, but allow sufficient drying time.
 Reapply paint every 6 months or at the beginning of each boating season.
 Paint the following surfaces (Figure 1):

 - · Outside wall of the insert below the lower O-ring

 - Paddlewheel cavity

 - Paddlewheel

-- Exposed end of the insert
+- · Exposed end of the insert

-- Exterior flange of the housing
+- · Exterior flange of the housing

-- Bore of the housing up 30mm
+- Bore of the housing up 30mm (1-1/4")

 - Blanking plug below the lower O-ring including the exposed end